 Calculating CAM charges is fairly straightforward.
-Below are 3 easy steps for figuring out CAM.
+Below are three easy steps for determining CAM on your lease.

 - First, find out the property’s gross leasable area (GLA).
 Usually, you can get this information from the leasing agent.
 The GLA is the total square footage of rentable space in the property.

 - Next, find the total square footage that you want to lease.
 You can ask the leasing agent or find this information online or in other marketing materials.

 - Lastly, divide the square footage of the space you want to lease by the GLA.
 The resulting figure will be the percentage of your portion of the total CAM fees.
 For instance, if you want to lease 1000 SF in a 10,000 SF building, your share of the CAM is 10% – 1,000/10,000 = 0.1 (10%).

 The Variable Cost of Common Area Maintenance